 Ambient temperatures in a gas grill are much easier to control, which is important when baking, roasting, or slow grilling.
 Adjustments to the burner controls are reflected quickly, so your total cooking time will be reduced.

-Charcoal grills can be controlled but there’s a steep learning curve and some trial and error involved as you get used to how the vents work.
+Charcoal grills can be controlled but there are a steep learning curve and some trial and error involved as you get used to how the vents work.
 With gas, it’s just as simple as using the stovetop or oven in your kitchen.

 4: Food Grilled Over Propane and Natural Gas Tastes Great